oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

     In the current environment all the required libraries and modules have already been installed for this RAG application.
 We are going to use the **oracledb** python driver which is the latest driver release for the 23ai database.
 We no longer need the **cx\_oracle** driver.

-    *`from dotenv import load_dotenv`* statement will load environment variables from .env file on the current directory,  this will have the connection and authentication information.
+    *`from dotenv import load\_dotenv`* statement will load environment variables from .env file on the current directory.
+This will have the connection and authentication information.
-    *`%load_ext sql`* is used to run sql statements from Jupyter notebook,  it is the part of the Jupyter magic SQL extension.
+    *`%load\_ext sql`* is used to run sql statements from Jupyter notebook,  it is the part of the Jupyter magic SQL extension.

     Let's import the libraries.